veer0225/React-Responsive-Dashboard/README.md

-# eCommerce Dashboard - React Version
+# eCommerce Dashboard - React

 A modern, responsive eCommerce dashboard built with React.js, converted from the original HTML/CSS/JavaScript implementation.